geotrev/sri-lock/README.md

 # SRI Lock

-A CLI tool to help manage your CDN link tags in things like README and HTML files.
+A CLI tool to help manage your CDN link tags in any file.

 It only works with Node 14, but will support 10+ in the future.